Last Updated on by

-Yeti coolers are well-known for their durability and impressive ice retention rating.
+Yeti coolers are well-known for their durability and impressive cold ice retention rating.
 They have a wide selection of hard-sided coolers, which include:

-Compared to Pelican, Yeti offers a greater variety of cooler styles.
+Compared to Pelican, Yeti brand offers greater variety of cooler styles.
 The Roadie and Tundra series are your standard hard-sided coolers.
 The Tank series is essentially cooler-meets-ice bucket rather than a true trunk-style cooler.
 The Silo 6G is a beefed-up version of a water cooler, which holds 6 gallons of water (or other beverage).

-Choosing between the Pelican and the Yeti is tough.
+Choosing between the Pelican and the Yeti brand is tough.
 Both coolers have hundreds or even thousands of positive reviews, all are bear proof and have a minimum of 2-day ice retention, plus both brands offer similar sizes.

 Yeti coolers will need to be padlocked to be bear-proof.
 However, their other features are very appealing to those that want an attractive cooler.
 Their sizes are a bit larger than Pelican and their color options quite pleasing, despite being neutral.
 They look sleeker and slimmer than the Pelican as well, thanks to a soft gloss finish.
-Yeti does only come with a 5-year warranty, however.
+Yeti coolers do only come with a 5-year warranty, however.

-If you favor a sleek, luxury look to your cooler the Yeti is a wonderful choice.
+If you favor a sleek, luxury look to your cooler the Yeti coolers are a wonderful choice.
 It will perform and look great out in the woods just as it will on the beach during a weekend vacation.
 The Pelican is more of a workhorse compared to the Yeti, which might make it a better purchase if all you care about its cooling ability.
 Pelican’s lifetime warranty further makes it a tempting purchase as you’ll have the peace of mind knowing you can use this cooler to its full potential without a worry about damage.